lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

 ### Critical Methodological Caveats

-As senior data scientists, we must acknowledge several limitations of this approach:
+As expert data scientists, we must acknowledge that this simplified example should be extended for production systems:

 1. **Single Test Set Overfitting**: Optimizing on one test set risks selecting hyperparameters that work well for that specific period but not others.
 Production systems should use:
    - Rolling window cross-validation